 This episode of Partner Talks will be a bit different from the previous ones.
 We interviewed an exceptional person, Deepa Govind, a passionate homepreneur (a home-based entrepreneur) who is also a very well-known member of the Zoho community and very active in charities dedicated to the education and emancipation of women in rural India.

-She provided a unique perspective on how WhatsApp is used in her country and how it is affecting the lives of millions of people both in the big cities and in the countryside.
+She provided a unique perspective on how WhatsApp Business Model is used in her country and how it is affecting the lives of millions of people both in the big cities and in the countryside.
 The information and perspective she provides is an essential resource for any business that wishes to start using WhatsApp in India or enter the Indian Market.

-WhatsApp in India – a multilingual story
+WhatsApp Business Model in India: A multilingual story

 Indian users spend an average of 21.3 hours per month on WhatsApp, more than any other social media app, and the opportunities to use it for business purposes are obvious.
 Before jumping in, however, it is wise to keep in mind a few interesting aspects that emerged from our conversation with Deepa.

-- Diversity: The first is that the country is very diverse, and this diversity is reflected in the way people communicate.
+The first is that the country is very diverse, and this diversity is reflected in the way people communicate.
 As Deepa pointed out, there are over 20 languages in the country, each with its own dialects and some don’t even have a writing system and the average Indian speaks at least four.

 The more urban and educated population groups do speak English as well but, depending on the initiative and its target market, businesses have to be careful not to alienate large parts of their potential audience.

-- Cost: In India, Deepa explained that often it is cheaper to send audios back and forth than it is to do a long distance phone call and the quality of the connection is also often improved when using WhatsApp.
+In India, Deepa explained that often it is cheaper to send audios back and forth than it is to do a long distance phone call and the quality of the connection is also often improved when using WhatsApp.
 Another of her points echoed one from our previous episode with Jaime from HOLD Marketing who mentioned that one of the reasons why WhatsApp was being preferred was due to cost.

 Audio, images and videos can work better than text